Grobhäusern: Variations

 The lowest Krikelkrakel consists of 7, 8, 9, 10, no two of them being of the same suit.

 Related games

 Färbeln or Einunvierzig

-Färbeln or Einunvierzig is a more complex, Danubian (Austro-Hungarian), variant.
+Färbeln, Farbl'n or Einunvierzig is a more complex, Danubian (Austro-Hungarian), variant.
 Färbeln is recorded as early as 1756.

 Scherwenzel

 Scherwenzel or Scharwenzel was a form of Färbeln played in Bavaria in which the Unters were variously known as Scharwenzels, Scherwenzels, Scherers or Wenzels.
 They, and to some extent also the Nines, functioned as wildcards.
 According to Adelung, Grobhäusern was "far simpler than Scherwenzeln".
 In a 1711 French-German dictionary, it is recorded that a tricon is a triplet in the game of Scherwenzel.

 This variant should not be confused with the north German game of Scharwenzel, in which the Jacks have no special role, but the top trumps, like those in Hombre and Solo are the black Queens and the trump 7.

 Gråpojs

 Gråpojs (also spelled Grospojs or Grospois) is a Swedish version of the game.
 The Swedish name is a corruption of the German "Grobhäuser".